GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/install.md

 installed under `/opt`.
 File size and [minimum requirements](../installation-guide/index.md) remain the same as the host.

-## Clustering

-Below are instructions for deploying a single Gluu Server.
-If you need to support fail over and high availability, the Gluu Server can be clustered using the Gluu Cluster Manager product.
-After you follow the instructions below to deploy your single Gluu Server, you can follow the [Gluu Cluster Manager documentation](https://gluu.org/docs/cm/alpha) to replicate data and cluster your servers.

 ### Ubuntu Server 14.04.x

 | Command Description     |               Trusty Commands         |